MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-monitor/includes/1-introduction.md

  -->
 ## What is the main goal?
-By the end of this session, you'll be able to <TODO>
+By the end of this session, you'll be able to;

+- Explain what Azure Monitor is
+- Briefly describe how it works
+- Explain sample scenarios where Azure Monitor is useful

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->